What is a computer virus?

 How can my computer become infected?

 Unfortunately, there are many ways your computer can become infected.
-Some of the main causes to an infected computer included: illegally downloading music and movies, clicking on ads, browsing to compromised websites, and in general not being cautious when it comes to web browsing.
-Be sure to follow the safe browsing habits and remember, it's always better to be safe then to be sorry.
+Some of the main causes of an infected computer include: illegally downloading music and movies, clicking on ads, browsing to compromised websites, and in general not being cautious when it comes to web browsing.
+Be sure to follow the safe browsing habits and remember, it's always better to be safe than to be sorry.